tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper v0.4.1.md

 This section defines how profit is determined, how zero outcomes occur, and why finality is absolute.

+Profit is recognized only when value is realized into the designated settlement asset at or before settlement.

+Positions remaining open at cycle end are recorded as inventory, not as gains or losses, and do not affect profit verification.

 ---

 ### 7.1 When Settlement Occurs